Click to download the “AAM Nonprofit Voter Resources Guide – Yes You Can!” in PDF format.

 While public charities, including museums, are prohibited from supporting or opposing a candidate or a political party, this does not mean you must cut off all contact with elected officials and candidates during an election year.
 Bolder Advocacy’s Election Checklist for 501(c)(3) Public Charities includes information on permissible nonpartisan election, voter engagement, and candidate engagement activities.

-- 5 Tips for Working with Candidates on a Nonpartisan Basis – Nonprofit VOTE
+- Nonprofit VOTE – Working with Candidates on a Nonpartisan Basis

 When conducted in a non-partisan manner, nonprofits and museums can participate in certain election-related activities such as voter education and voter registration—including encouraging people to register and vote, and providing information on early and absentee voting, registration and voting dates and deadlines, and locations of polling places.
 See AAM’s updated Guide to Election Year Activities for more information.